TaibiAboubakr/alx-system_engineering-devops/README.md

 - Debugging is an essential skill for identifying and fixing issues or errors in programs.
 - The programs in this directory will help you learn how to analyze and troubleshoot code to ensure it runs correctly.
 - Understanding debugging techniques is crucial for developing robust and error-free software in C.

+## Directory: 0x04-more_functions_nested_loops
+This directory contains programs written in the C programming language that focus on more advanced concepts related to functions and nested loops.